DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `:style` and `{ }` does not allow to change `background-image` into a URL value.
 * It is claimed in [this comment](https://github.com/DandelionSprout/adfilt/issues/7#issuecomment-481978609) that Safari does not properly accept the use of `$third-party`.
 * Domains in `$domain=` are seperated by a vertical line (`|`), instead of the usual comma.
+* Amazingly, using `!
+Redirect: ` in the intended target link's list, will cause an infinite loop that prevents the list from being loaded.

-¹ = Includes Nano Adblocker, uBlock Origin ≥1.14.0, AdGuard, Adblock Plus version ≥3.1, and AdBlock.
+¹ = Includes Nano Adblocker, uBlock Origin ≥1.14.0, AdGuard, AdNauseum, Adblock Plus version ≥3.1, and AdBlock.
 It does **not** include Brave Browser, Slimjet, uBlock non-Origin, Adblock Plus for IE, Tracking Protection List, AdAway, or Blokada, whose syntax supports are considerably inferior to the above list.